entropic-dev/ds/ARCHITECTURE.md

 Implementation: This should be a rewrite of https://github.com/npm/npm-lifecycle

+### entropic client

+This is an http client especially designed to communicate with the entropic registry.
+For now, this can be any client that supports both sync and async http requests.
+Long-term, it would be good to have built-in caching support (into [cacache](#cacache-rs)) that's fully http cache spec-compliant.

+Implementation: The initial version of this can just be a straightforward wrapper around something like [`reqwest`](https://crates.io/crates/reqwest).
+It'll still need to manually write to cacache, though, for completed requests.
+It's completely ok for this client to load the entire request body into memory at one time, especially because of the state of async streams in Rust right now.
+It's also ok to limit http caching to the 5 minutes currently configured -- but it'll need to be able to do 304 requests, and that needs to be written manually.
+Long-term, a more complete port of [`make-fetch-happen`](https://npm.im/make-fetch-happen) (for retries, caching, keepalive, etc support), and [`npm-registry-fetch`](https://npm.im/npm-registry-fetch) (higher-level requests, standardized config consumption, etc) is desirable, but that's a much bigger effort than we need to undertake right now.

 ### cacache-rs

 This is the Rust implementation of cacache, a content-addressable cache where all package metadata and individual files for Entropic are stored for fast, easy access.
 It deduplicates globally by content address, reducing overall storage use.